-To prevent buyer’s remorse on your largest purchase, here are some things homebuyers need, but often forget to consider when purchasing a home:
+To prevent buyer's remorse on your largest purchase, here are 3 things homebuyers need, but often forget to consider when purchasing a home.

+Marble.
+The first thing homebuyers forget to bring to open houses is a marble.
 You need a marble to test if the floors are level.
 You’ll be surprised how uneven floors can get after years of settling, especially for old houses.
-To fix deflections and uneven floors can cost a fortune, especially if there is foundation issues.
+Fixing deflections and uneven floors can cost a fortune, especially if there is foundation issues.
+And once you notice uneven floors, you can't forget about them.
+You'll wind up thinking about them every time you walk around your house.
+They will drive you nuts!

-You need a needle to poke around at potentially wet sheetrock and cracks.
+Needle.
+The second thing homebuyers forget to bring is a needle.
+You need a needle to carefully poke around at potentially wet sheetrock and cracks.
 Water damage is the most common type of damage a home experiences.
-Leaks can come from anywhere, including the roof, the wood trim above the ceiling, and from your toil pipes above your living room.
+Leaks can come from anywhere!
+The roof, the wood trim above the ceiling, windows, water lines to the refrigerator, even pipes right above your living room.
+Don't underestimate the amount of damage that leaks can cost.

 Always run the numbers before buying a house.
 Figure out a worst case, base case, and blue sky scenario to make sure you can still comfortably afford the house whatever happens.
 Make sure you plan to own the home for at least 10 years.